 Since this case involved a petroleum dealer franchise, as well as a lease, the court also discusses Cal.
 Bus. & Prof. Code Section 21148.
 This section prohibits the franchisor from withholding consent to a transfer of the franchise unless certain requirements are met.
-The section became effective on January 1, 1981, and was expressly made prospective in operation.
+The section became effective on January 1, 1981, and expressly made prospective in operation.
 The statute does not apply to the pre-statute franchise in the case.
-Note that there could be a problem if a station dealer had both a franchise and a lease from a petroleum company and the two were subject to inconsistent transfer restrictions.
-This problem appears to be avoided by Cal.
-Bus. & Prof. Code Section 21140 (a) (1).
-It defines a "franchise" to include the related lease.
-Thus, the same limitations on transfer restrictions apply to the dealer's lease.

-In the Kendall case, it is obvious that the lease, the refusal to consent and the trial all took place before the Supreme Court opinion was filed.
+In the Kendall case, it is obvious that the lease, refusal to consent and trial took place before the Supreme Court opinion was filed.
 However, the tenant in that case did help bring about the change.